 Exams are administered at 51 Brattle Street on:

 - January 25, 2014, for fall courses

 - February 12, 2014, for January session courses

 Make-up exams for courses that have an online final exam are administered on January 22, 2014, for fall courses and June 4, 2014, for spring courses.
 A student who does not take the make-up exam as scheduled is assigned a failing grade for the exam.

 Exams in absentia

-Students who relocate before or during the final exam period may appeal to take their exam in absentia at institutions in their new location.
+Students who relocate before or during the final exam period may appeal to take their exam in absentia at institutions in their new location with an approved proctor.
 In addition to following the appeal procedures for make-up exams, students must include with their appeals the name, title, business address, and daytime telephone number of the person who will proctor their exams.

 Exam proctors can be teachers, professors, or administrators in local secondary schools, colleges, universities, or testing centers.
 They cannot be family members, friends, or co-workers.